towerofpower256/davidmac.pro/src/posts/2021-04-20-glidescopedevaluator/index.md

 > **Note**: this example is messy but works as an example.
 Don't actually do this.

-To run and check these rules, we'll use a business rule that uses **GlideScopedEvaluator** to check the rule.
+To run and check these rules, we'll use a business rule that uses **GlideScopedEvaluator** to check the assignment condition on the group.

-**Name:** Evaluate assignment rules
-**Table:** Incident [incident]
+**Name:** Evaluate group assignment condition **Table:** Incident [incident]
 **Advanced:** checked
 **Insert:** checked